Brothy Coconut Lime Rice and Chicken cover photo by Home-Cooked Living

 Mushrooms:

-2 cups thinly sliced baby Bella mushrooms
+23 cups thinly sliced baby Bella mushrooms – they cook down a lot!

 2 Tbsp grass-fed butter (adds the best flavor!
 If you need dairy-free, then use avocado oil)